Sikkim Tourism Map: Find top attractions and travel routes in Sikkim

 • Outdoor Fun: Trekking routes are open, and the crisp air enhances the experience of exploring Sikkim’s serene landscapes.

-Each of these periods provides unique and memorable experiences, ensuring Sikkim captivates every type of traveler.
-With an open mind and a sense of adventure, these seasons offer the perfect backdrop to discover all that Sikkim has to offer.
+Each of these periods offers unique and memorable experiences, ensuring that Sikkim is a great place for all types of travelers.
+With an open mind and a sense of adventure, these seasons provide the perfect setting to discover everything Sikkim has to offer.

 What is the Predominant Religion in Sikkim?